October 2008 (Part 2)

 Some people may be surprised at how one could practice wrongly if he follows my instructions.
 They will be further surprised that in fact ths is common.

 Students may follow my instructions in details — or more exactly, they think they follow my instructions in details — yet they make mistakes.
-These mistakes are almost always not physical ones like when I ask them to stand upright, they adopt a Horse-Riding Stance.
 These mistakes are so obvious that even the half-blind can see them, though sometimes people do make such obvious mistakes, often on purpose because they think they are smarter than the master.
 Frankly, I do not want to waste time on such smart Alexes.

 I would spend time on earnest students who follow my instructions yet make mistakes.
 Their mistakes are usually non-physical, like when I ask them to relax, they tense, or when I ask them not to think of anything, they intellectualize.
 In high-level chi kung or kungfu where a relaxed, thought-free mind is essential while training, such non-physical mistakes are more serious than physical ones.
 They are also more easily overlooked by students learning form books or videos, as well as by incompetent teachers.